 Guest Editor SANTI ELIJAH HOLLEY has contributed fiction, essays, and journalism to Tin House, VICE, Pacifica Literary Review, Monkeybicycle, SmokeLong Quarterly, and NAILED, among other places.
-He is a contributing writer for The Portland Mercury, Portland’s alternative weekly newspaper, and a contributing writer for Los Angeles-based ENDPAIN.
+He is a contributing writer for The Portland Mercury, Portland’s alternative weekly newspaper.
 A recipient of the 2017 Oregon Literary Fellowship, Holley lives in Portland, Oregon.

-CARRIE KILMAN loves stories that explore what can divide and connect different peoples, places, and points of view.
+Founding Editor CARRIE KILMAN loves stories that explore what can divide and connect different peoples, places, and points of view.
 A former staff writer for Teaching Tolerance magazine and a graduate of the Salt Institute for Documentary Studies, Carrie has written extensively about social justice movements across the US.
 Her work has appeared in In These Times, Alternet.org, Tolerance.org, Yankee Magazine, and Wisconsin Public Radio.
-She currently lives in Madison, Wisconsin, where she is a staff editor for the Wisconsin Historical Society Press and runs a life-story writing program for senior citizens. (@cailo)
+She currently lives in Madison, Wisconsin. (@cailo)

 Founding Editor TOWLES KINTZ is an essayist, editor, and mother of three.
 When she isn’t at a playground, in her kitchen, or keeping her toddler from launching himself off of the living room furniture, she seeks respite in great literature.
 Her essays have appeared in Brevity, The Writer’s Chronicle, and Art House America, among others.
 Kintz holds a B.A. in English from Davidson College and an MFA in creative nonfiction writing from Goucher College.
-She lives in Nashville, Tennesee, with her family. (@proximitymag)
+She lives in Nashville, Tennesee, with her family.

-MAGGIE MESSITT is passionate about narratives most storytellers pass over and places most people will never visit.
+Founding Editor MAGGIE MESSITT is passionate about narratives most storytellers pass over and places most people will never visit.
 She spent eight years in South Africa as a freelance journalist, newspaper and magazine editor, and the director of a writing school for women.
 Most recently, her work has appeared in Creative Nonfiction, Teaching Tolerance, River Teeth, and elsewhere.
-Longlisted for the 2016 Sunday Times Alan Paton Award, The Rainy Season: Three Lives in the New South Africa is her first book.
-She is currently the National Director of Report for America, an initiative of the GroundTruth Project, teaches in the Goucher College MFA program, and is finishing her PhD in creative nonfiction and her next book, a hybrid of investigation and memoir.
+Longlisted for the 2016 Sunday Times Alan Paton Award, The Rainy Season is her first book.
+She is currently the National Director of Report for America, an initiative of the GroundTruth Project, teaches in the Goucher College MFA program, and is finishing her next book, a hybrid of investigation and memoir.
 She splits her time between Pittsburgh and Brooklyn. (@maggiemessitt)

-Guest Editor BRAD AARON MODLIN served as Guest Editor of Issue 15, themed CAMP.
+BRAD AARON MODLIN served as Guest Editor of Issue 15, themed CAMP.
 He is the author of Everyone at This Party Has Two Names – winner of the Cowles Poetry Prize – and the author of Surviving in Drought – a small collection of stories that won The Cupboard‘s annual contest.
 His nonfiction has appeared in River Teeth, Florida Review, Proximity, Fourth Genre, DIAGRAM, and others.
 Brad earned his MFA from Bowling Green State and his PhD from Ohio University.
-He currently lives in Joplin, Missouri, and teaches creative writing at Missouri Southern State University.
+He currently lives in Joplin, Missouri, and teaches creative writing at Missouri Southern State University. (@BradAaronModlin)